Appalachian Trainer Face Off Application

 Hosted by Heart of Phoenix Equine Rescue

-Please make sure you understand all dates related to this 2019 event
+Please make sure you understand all dates related to this 2022 event in AUGUST.
+Tentatively, pick up is May 1 or 2, and the event is Aug 18-20.

 Selection will be based on quality of application based on the a panel of judges within and outside of Heart of Phoenix.

 You must be 18 to apply, with a few exceptions made as mentioned on the website for 17 year old applicants.
 You must be over 24 to apply for the Pro division, with few exceptions being made.

 Bosnia and Herzegovina

 United Arab Emirates

 Papua New Guinea